 Question: What care does a Night-Blooming Cercus need?
 EP, Mesquite, TX

-Answer: Keep it on the dry side during winter but if possible give it plenty of humidity and root moisture when the growth rate is visible during the summer months.
+Answer: Keep this desert cactus on the dry side during winter but if possible give it plenty of humidity and root moisture when the growth rate is visible during the summer months.

 Indoors the cereus plant likes a sunny place in winter, shade from the bright sun in summer.
 When repotting use a cactus soil mix or a good indoor potting mix and add about 25% sand.

 Question: How can I make my night-blooming cereus flower?
 JW, NY

 Answer: Cereus is a member of the cactus family commonly called the Peruvian apple cactus cereus.
 However, many others cactus belong to this genus that are not night blooming.

 If planted in good soil and watered moderately, this cactus should bloom each year between June and August.
 After the blooming season water should be given the plant very sparingly for a period of three months.

 Then as new growths appear, watering should be increased.
 The plant grows and blooms in partial shade almost without care.
 It needs no pruning and requires repotting only after it has obviously outgrown its pot.